-He was mocked for proposing in KFC, but the internet found them and will give them their dream wedding
+He was mocked for proposing in KFC, but the internet found them and gave them their dream wedding

 "We are still in disbelief, both of us have to ask each other if this is really happening from time to time.
 We couldn't be more grateful to God and every single person that has shared in our little love story," he told CNN.

-While a lot of the wedding plans are still under wraps, Mkansi says it will be the wedding of their dreams "Our dream has come true, we never in a million years thought something like this would happen to us."
+He says it is the wedding of their dreams "Our dream has come true, we never in a million years thought something like this would happen to us."